Accohannock Indian Tribe

 The Accohannock Indian Tribe, Inc. is a state-recognized tribe in Maryland and a nonprofit organization of individuals who identify as descendants of the Accohannock people.

 The Accohannock Indian Tribe is not federally recognized as a Native American tribe.
+The Maryland-based organization should not be confused with the American Indigenous Accawmacke Indians, an unrecognized nonprofit organization based in Cape Charles, Virginia.

 The historic Accohannock people were an Eastern Algonquian–speaking tribe who lived on the Eastern Shore of Virginia.
+According to John R. Swanton they were a subdivision of the Powhatan.

 Organization

 In 1995, the Accohannock Indian Tribe formed a 501(c)(3) nonprofit organization, based in Marion Station, Maryland.
 Rudy Hall served as their first chief.
 Clarence "Lone Wolf" Tyler served as a chief in 2018.

 Pat Carson is their president.
 Their recent annual expenses were $506,148 and annual revenue was $547,939.

 State recognition

-Maryland Governor Lawrence Hogan formally recognized this organization as a state-recognized tribe on December 19, 2017, through Executive Order 01.01.2017.31.
+Maryland Governor Larry Hogan formally recognized this organization as a state-recognized tribe on December 19, 2017, through Executive Order 01.01.2017.31.

 Petition for federal recognition

 On January 18, 1995, Rudy Hall in sent a letter of intent to petition for federal recognition on behalf of the Accohannock Indian Tribal Association, Inc. They have not followed up with a petition for federal recognition, however.